netr0m/az-pim-cli/README.md

 # Activate the first matching role in a subscription with the prefix 'S100'
 $ az-pim-cli activate --prefix S100
-2024/05/31 15:05:25 Activating role 'Contributor' in subscription 'S100-Example-Subscription' with reason 'config' 2024/05/31 15:05:34 The role 'Contributor' in 'S100-Example-Subscription' is now Provisioned
+2024/05/31 15:05:25 Activating role 'Contributor' in subscription 'S100-Example-Subscription' with reason 'config' (ticket:  [])
+2024/05/31 15:05:34 The role 'Contributor' in 'S100-Example-Subscription' is now Provisioned

 # Activate a specific role ('Owner') in a subscription with the prefix 's100'
-$ az-pim-cli activate --prefix s100 --role owner 2024/05/31 15:06:25 Activating role 'Owner' in subscription 'S100-Example-Subscription' with reason 'config' 2024/05/31 15:06:34 The role 'Owner' in 'S100-Example-Subscription' is now Provisioned
+$ az-pim-cli activate --prefix s100 --role owner 2024/05/31 15:06:25 Activating role 'Owner' in subscription 'S100-Example-Subscription' with reason 'config' (ticket:  []) 2024/05/31 15:06:34 The role 'Owner' in 'S100-Example-Subscription' is now Provisioned

+# Activate a role and specify a ticket number for the activation
+$ az-pim-cli activate --name S100-Example-Subscription --role Owner --ticket-system Jira --ticket-number T-1337 2024/05/31 15:06:25 Activating role 'Owner' in subscription 'S100-Example-Subscription' with reason 'config' (ticket: T-1337 [Jira])
+2024/05/31 15:06:34 The role 'Owner' in 'S100-Example-Subscription' is now Provisioned
 ```